-The Victorian Draft Deer Management Strategy has been released for public comment and members are invited to have your say.
+The Victorian Draft Deer Management Strategy has been released for public comment and SSAA Victoria members are invited to have a say before the November 29 public submission deadline.
 A copy is available through the link at the bottom of the page.

-The strategy is a commitment from the Sustainable Hunting Action Plan 2016-2020.
-SSAA Victoria has been heavily involved behind the scenes in the development of the strategy and attended a major workshop in June.
-The Association has continually stressed that as it came out of a hunting plan the strategy must provide benefits to hunters through the provision of sustainable deer hunting opportunities.
-The Association has worked hard to ensure that hunters’ interests have been represented and protected in the development of the strategy.
+The strategy is a product of the Sustainable Hunting Action Plan (SHAP).
+SSAA Victoria has been one of the stakeholders heavily involved behind the scenes in the development of SHAP and attended a major workshop in June as part of the strategy.